|Morphology and Anatomy||Life Cycle|

 Similar to P. neoamblycephalus, but has a different host range and there are differences in the life cycle of the male.

-Associated with crop decline in figs (Allen), but a positive correlation with vigor has been observed in grape and peach (Ferris and McKenry).
-McKenry has suggested that P.hamatus may have an antagonistic or competitive relationship with Mesocriconema xenoplax - in recent field experiments (1998-90) soil around peach roots was inoculated with P. hamatus after fumigation, but results were not convincing.
+Associated with crop decline in figs (Thorne and Allen, 1950), but a positive correlation with vigor has been observed in grape and peach (Ferris and McKenry).
+McKenry has suggested that P.hamatus may have an antagonistic or competitive relationship with Mesocriconema xenoplax - in field experiments (1998-90) soil around peach roots was inoculated with P. hamatus after fumigation, but results were not convincing.

 This nematode also causes damage to celery in North Eastern U.S. and the Netherlands; can also deform carrots.

-Plant weights of mint may be reduced and flowering delayed by P. hamatus infestation in the Yakima Valley of Washington (Inghamm and Merrifield, 1996).
+Plant weights of mint may be reduced and flowering delayed by P. hamatus infestation in the Yakima Valley of Washington (Ingham and Merrifield, 1996).

 In pot experiments, dry weights of peppermint and scotch spearmint plants 22 weeks after inoculation were reduced 20%-34%.
 Infected plants remain succulent longer which renders them susceptible to winter injury (Faulkner, 1964).

 In tall fescue grass, tillering was increased but top growth is stunted (Coursen and Jenkins, 1958).